eizengan/reforge/INTRODUCTION.md

 #### Nil Propogation

-The Transforms made by key and attribute configuration hashes will most likely fail if they hit a nil value.
+The Transforms made by key and attribute configuration hashes will raise an error if they hit a nil value partway through the array of keys or attributes they have been instructed to traverse.
 To avoid this, you may pass the option `propogate_nil: true`.
 These Transforms will produce the same results:
 ```ruby
 transform = ->(source) { source&.size&.digits }
 transform = { attribute: %i[size digits], propogate_nil: true }